liset-expert/products1/README.md

    - The model is trained to predict product categories based on their descriptions.
    - Predictions on the test set are used to calculate metrics such as accuracy, precision, recall, and F1-score.

 All three models can be found within the "model" folder of the project directory.
 Each model represents a different approach to solving the multi-label classification problem, leveraging distinct techniques for text processing, feature extraction, and classification.
-The various models were developed to provide a comprehensive analysis of different strategies and their performance in predicting product categories accurately.
+The various models were developed to provide a comprehensive analysis of different strategies and their performance in accurately predicting product categories.

 These trained models offer a range of options for making predictions, catering to different data characteristics and use cases.
 Users of the application can choose the model that best aligns with their needs and experiment with various prediction methodologies.

 **Model Selection: TF-IDF with Logistic Regression**

-After thorough evaluation of the multiple training models, the one based on TF-IDF with Logistic Regression was chosen due to its superior performance and results.
-This model demonstrated its efficacy in predicting product categories accurately and efficiently.
+After a thorough evaluation of multiple training models, the TF-IDF-based model with Logistic Regression was chosen for its superior performance.
+This model demonstrated its efficacy in accurately and efficiently predicting product categories.
 Here are the reasons for selecting this particular model:

 1. **High Accuracy and Precision**:
    - The TF-IDF model with Logistic Regression achieved high accuracy and precision in predicting product categories based on their attributes.